DIY Bocce Ball Court You Can Build in a Weekend

 The whole thing took us about 14 hours total (except for drying time), so it’s a fairly quick project that can be ready to enjoy on a pretty day in the backyard with a cold drink in hand.

-What to Consider Before Building a Bocce Ball Court
+What to Consider Before Bocce Court Construction

 - Place the court where it’s not in the way of regular foot traffic.